-Catch a bullet train to Kyoto.
-Capital for a thousand years, this enchanting city is the epitome of traditional Japan.
+Start the day with a journey by bullet train to Kyoto.
+Capital for 1,000 years, this enchanting city is the epitome of traditional Japan.
 Visit Ryoanji Temple, home to Japan's most famous zen garden and Kinkakuji Temple, also known as 'Golden Pavilion'.

 Visit the Nomura Samurai House and Garden before departing Kanazawa.
 Stop in Gokayama for lunch and a hands-on washi paper making workshop.
-Continue to Shirakawago, where you will explore the 300-year-old Gassho style Wada House, before reaching Takayama.
+Continue to Shirakawago, where you will explore the 300-year-old Gassho-style Wada House, before reaching Takayama.

-Start the day with a stroll in the vibrant Asakusa district and soak up the ambiance of Senso-ji, Tokyo's oldest Buddhist temple.
+Stroll the vibrant Asakusa district and soak up the ambiance of Sensoji, Tokyo's oldest Buddhist temple.
 Ascend to the observation deck of the 634-metre Skytree and enjoy lunch in a local restaurant.
-The afternoon is at leisure until the evening, when you will board a traditional yakata boat for a dinner cruise.
+The afternoon is free until the evening, when you will board a traditional yakata boat for a dinner cruise.

 Fly to the UK, arriving home the same or following day.